laravel/docs/deployment.md

 <a name="debug-mode"></a>
 ## Debug Mode

-The debug option in your config/app.php configuration file determines how much information about an error is actually displayed to the user.
+The debug option in your `config/app.php` configuration file determines how much information about an error is actually displayed to the user.
 By default, this option is set to respect the value of the `APP_DEBUG` environment variable, which is stored in your application's `.env` file.

 > [!WARNING]
 > **In your production environment, this value should always be `false`.
 If the `APP_DEBUG` variable is set to `true` in production, you risk exposing sensitive configuration values to your application's end users.**

+<a name="health-check-endpoint"></a>
+## Health Check Endpoint

+Laravel includes a built-in health check endpoint that can be used to monitor the status of your application.
+Typically, in production, you may also use this endpoint to report the status of your application to an uptime monitor, load balancer, or orchestration system such as Kubernetes.

+By default, this health check endpoint is served at `/up`, and it will return a 200 status code if the application has booted without exceptions and a 500 status code otherwise.
+You may configure the path of this endpoint in your application's `bootstrap/app` file:

+    ->withRouting(
+        web: __DIR__.'/../routes/web.php',
+        commands: __DIR__.'/../routes/console.php',
+        health: '/up', // [tl! remove]
+        health: '/status', // [tl! add]
+    )

+When HTTP requests are made to this route, Laravel will also dispatch a `DiagnosingHealth` event, allowing you to perform additional health checks relevant to your application.

 <a name="deploying-with-forge-or-vapor"></a>
 ## Easy Deployment With Forge / Vapor